varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

   Default on Linux platforms, it extends the UNIX jail with Linux-specific mechanisms:

-  - warn when *workdir* is not in a ``tmpfs``
+  - It warns when *workdir* is not on a ``tmpfs``.
-  - try keeping the process dumpable after dropping privileges
+  - It tries to keep the process dumpable after dropping privileges.

 -j <unix[,user=`user`][,ccgroup=`group`][,workuser=`user`]>